mapclient-plugins/mapclientplugins.organinserterstep/docs/workflow-setup.rst

 If any of the organ scaffolds are to be inserted via the common trunk mode, you will also have to add another **Multiple File Chooser** step and configure it to pass the `Zinc` EX files for template organ scaffolds.
 Connect the output port for this second **Multiple File Chooser** step to the third input port of the **Organ Inserter** step.

-What you connect the **Organ Inserter** step output port depends on your objective.
+What you connect the **Organ Inserter** step output port to depends on your objective.
 In :numref:`fig-organ-inserter-workflow`, we have connected the output port to a **Muxer** step - allowing us to supply the output files from **Organ Inserter** step and the whole body scaffold to **Argon Viewer** for visualisation purposes.

 .. _fig-organ-inserter-workflow:
 .. figure:: _images/organ-inserter-workflow.png